 The Academy Award-winning film, Ida by Pawel Pawlikowski, is beautifully poignant visually, thematically, and psychologically.
 A haunting story of loss and the sometimes- unwinnable struggle against the overwhelming feelings involved.
 Loss is difficult under any circumstance.
 In Ida, we witness an aunt and niece estranged in the aftermath of the Nazi occupation in Poland.
 Both victims of almost inconceivable losses, they take very divergent paths in their attempts to survive.
 But, those paths also take them away from life instead of towards it.

-What does Ida tell us about ways of coping that don’t allow life to go on?
+What does Ida tell us about ways of coping with loss that doesn’t allow life to go on?
 “I’m a slut and you’re a saint”, Wanda says to her niece, Ida.
 This seemingly off-hand statement says quite a lot about how each copes with their losses.
-I wondered, as I watched the film – which one is trying to save the other?
+I wondered as I watched the film – which one is trying to save the other?
 But, actually, both are unreachable.
 Both have their forms of retreat from life –and primarily from reliving the past.

 For ways loss brings people together, READ MORE HERE